The Two Weight Inequality for the Hilbert Transform: A Primer: Necessary Conditions

 \section{Necessary Conditions}

 Herein, we take up the necessity of the $ A_2$ condition from the norm inequality.
 Following that is the monotonicity property, an essential property of the Hilbert transform, and then showing the necessity of the energy inequality from the $ A_2$ and interval testing condition.
-The energy inequality is foundational to the proof, and is elaborated in the section on functional energy \S\ref{s:fe}.
+The energy inequality is foundational to the proof.